-The project targeted children, mothers, youth, key community leaders, Aanganwadi workers, school management committees and teachers, parents, Department of Education, Department of Women and Child Development and Department of Urban Development.
-The project was on from 1st
+The project is targetting children, mothers, youth, key community leaders, Aanganwadi workers, school management committees and teachers, parents, Department of Education, Department of Women and Child Development and Department of Urban Development.
+The project started in August 2015.
+77954

 Key highlights of the project: